-New Zealand Health Surveys have been conducted in years 1992/93, 1996/97, 2002/03 and 2006/07.
-In addition, separate stand-alone surveys on specific subjects have been conducted once every three or four years as part of the wider health survey programme.
-These surveys covered adult and child nutrition; tobacco, alcohol and drug use; mental health; and oral health.
-From July 2011, all of the above surveys were integrated into a single NZHS, which is now in continuous operation.
+Before 2011, the Ministry conducted New Zealand Health Surveys (in the years 1992/93, 1996/97, 2002/03 and 2006/07) and additional, separate stand-alone surveys on specific subjects (adult and child nutrition; tobacco, alcohol and drug use; mental health; and oral health) once every three or four years.
+In July 2011, all of these surveys were integrated into a single NZHS, which is now in continuous annual operation.

-From 2013 onwards, a number of key outputs from the NZHS became Tier 1 statistics (a portfolio of the most important official statistics, essential to understanding how well New Zealand is performing in different aspects of national concern).
-For the 2018/19 year, the eight Tier 1 statistics from the NZHS are: smoking (current), past-year (alcohol) drinking, hazardous (alcohol) drinking, obesity, unmet need for a general practitioner (GP) due to cost, unfilled prescription due to cost, self-rated health and mental health status (psychological distress).
+From 2013 onwards, a number of key outputs from the NZHS became Tier 1 statistics (a portfolio the government maintains of the most important official statistics, essential to understanding how well New Zealand is performing in different aspects of national concern).
+For the 2019/20 year, the eight Tier 1 statistics from the NZHS are: smoking (current), past-year (alcohol) drinking, hazardous (alcohol) drinking, obesity, unmet need for a general practitioner (GP) due to cost, unfilled prescription due to cost, self-rated health and mental health status (psychological distress).

 This NZHS methodology report outlines the procedures and protocols followed to ensure the NZHS produces the high-quality and robust data expected of official statistics (Statistics New Zealand 2007).
-The information from the continuous NZHS specific to the current 2018/19 year (data collected between July 2018 and June 2019) is included in the New Zealand Health Survey 2018/19 section of this report.
-The corresponding information for years 2011/12 to 2017/18 of the NZHS can be found in previous methodology reports.1
+The information from the continuous NZHS specific to the 2019/20 year (data collected from July 2019 to March 2020) is included in the 'New Zealand Health Survey 2019/20' section of this report.
+Data collection for the NZHS usually occurs over 12 months, to minimise seasonal variation.
+However, due to COVID-19 restrictions, data collection for the 2019/20 year ended in late March 2020.
+See 'Impact of shortened data collection (COVID-19)' in the 'New Zealand Health Survey 2019/20' section for more information about the impact of the shorter data collection period.
+The corresponding information for years 2011/12 to 2018/19 of the NZHS can be found in previous methodology reports.1